 For centuries, wassailing was a way to toast someone’s good health.
 But, in England, wassail also denoted the alcoholic beverage you imbibed during that toast—an elixir of steamy mulled mead or cider.
 Sometimes, wassail was a whipped dark beer flavored with roasted crab apples.
 At Christmastide, the poor expected privileges denied them at other times, including the right to enter the homes of the wealthy, who feasted them from the best of their provisions.
 At these gatherings, the bands of roving wassailers often performed songs for the master while drinking his beer, toasting him, his family, his livestock, wishing continued health and wealth.
 By the 19th century, wassailing would mellow.
 As the custom of caroling became the dominant door-to-door pastime, alcohol-fueled begging dwindled.

-Join us on December 8, 2018 in Metamora, Michigan for the first annual Wassailing Celebration Horse and Carriage Holiday Parade hosted by the Metamora Area Chamber of Commerce.
+Join us on December 3, 2023 in Metamora, Michigan for the Wassailing Celebration Horse and Carriage Holiday Parade hosted by the Metamora Area Chamber of Commerce.

-Awards will be given in several categories and every participant receives a commemorative ornament.
+Awards will be given in several categories and every horse participant receives a commemorative ornament.